Green Square planning and development

 The Green Square Advisory Committee provides independent advice to the City of Sydney on the development, coordination and delivery of the Green Square Town Centre public infrastructure.
 Committee matters cover:

 - integration with government agencies, developers and other stakeholders

 Lord Mayor Clover Moore (Chair) and Councillor John Mant represent Council on the Committee.
 External advisors are Bob Hayward (independent consultant), Tina Tang (Jattca Property Consulting) and Robert Hawkins (Principal of HASSELL).
 Councillor Robyn Kemmis is the alternative Chair and Councillor Irene Doutney is the alternative for Councillor John Mant.

-The City of Sydney assesses all the DAs in Green Square and the Central Sydney Planning Committee also assesses any development costing over $50 million.
-We have already received DAs for the first buidings in the Green Square town centre.
+The City of Sydney assesses all the DAs in Green Square, and the Central Sydney Planning Committee also assesses any development costing over $50 million.
+We have already received DAs for the first buildings in the Green Square town centre.

 If you are interested in DAs on exhibition for Green Square, you can see the current list here.
 You can also view hard copies of the DAs at the Green Square Neighbourhood Service Centre, sign up to our DA alerts or contact your local area planner on 02 9265 9333.

 The Green Square consortium (Urban Growth NSW, Mirvac and Leighton Properties) is delivering approximately 40% of the private buildings in the town centre.

 The Green Square consortium is starting early site establishment works in the town centre.
 The consortium is inviting local residents to an information session to find out more about these works.
 The session is 6-8pm, 29 July 2014 at the Green Square Neighbourhood Service Centre (the Tote).
 For queries call their information line on 1800 261 610 or email firstname.lastname@example.org.